 When a man is setting out a new trapline, the work is much simplified if he has a partner with him.
 Traplines have to be long because there is so much waste territory where no fur can be found.
 With partners, one man can go ahead on the portages, chopping a straight trail through the trees, and the other can follow with the dogs.
 If a man works alone, he must leave his dogs.
 To save time, he will drive the dogs as far as he can before starting his chopping, and the result is a crooked, wandering trail which is a nuisance ever after.

 This turned out to be an excellent trapline, one hundred and fifty miles long.
-Many creeks came into my river that were not trapped by anyone else, and so from them the fur kept coming into the main river where I had my trapline.
+Many creeks came into my river that was not trapped by anyone else, and so from them, the fur kept coming into the main river where I had my trapline.
 That year I saw a great improvement in my yield of fur.
-It was fine country to trap in.
+It was a fine country to trap in.

 Winter trips after a trapline was laid could be very difficult for man and dogs.
 I remember many an exhausting journey up Beads River when a foot of fresh snow had fallen.
 The dogs would break trail and I would follow on snowshoes, walking behind them all day.
 One good thing was that the caribou were so plentiful in the country that there was no need to carry along food for either myself or the dogs.